 FULLY BOOKED.
-Contact Scuba Travel for reserve list.
+Contact Scuba Travel for waiting list.
 The blue whale is the biggest creature in the ocean, the largest animal that has ever lived.
 The ocean’s most famous inhabitant is featured in just about every book ever written about the sea, including on the first page of my Underwater Photography Masterclass!
 Target species for underwater photographers don’t come any bigger – in pretty much every sense – especially when you consider how few people have ever had the chance to swim with blues in the ocean.

 Sri Lanka supports a growing seasonal population of blue whales.
 A number of locations offer whale watching from the surface, but our operator is the only one with a government licence from the Department of Wildlife Conservation that permits in water encounters.
 This is the same operation and guides used by Blue Planet 2, who boast a 100% record from the 2018 season – with in water encounters with blue whales every single day they went out.
 Alex has been invited to run the first photography workshop focused the biggest animal on the planet.
 This is your chance to be part of it.